 There was a Fred Astaire and Leslie Caron musical Daddy Long-Legs taken roughly from the book by Jean Webster.
-As much as I love musicals, and as many as I have seen, this one from 1955 is one that I haven’t seen.
+I love musicals, and as many as I have seen, I haven’t seen this one from 1955 .
 I don’t know how I could have missed it, but yet I have.
-Seeing it on the DIRECT TV menu put it in my mind, so of course this past weekend, I chose that horse to win the Kentucky Derby.
-Probably not the best of methods to choose a Derby winner, as Daddy Long Legs came in dead last but with great memories.
+Seeing the title on the DIRECT TV menu put it in my mind, so this past weekend, I chose that horse to win the Kentucky Derby.
+Probably not the best of methods to choose a Derby winner, as Daddy Long Legs came in dead last, but with great memories.

 The Original or the Sequel?

 My first Webster book was my grandmother’s copy of Just Patty, which reminded me of the Five Little Pepper books when Polly was a young lady.
 I enjoyed it and was on the look out for more books by Webster.
 Scholastic Books had Daddy-Long-Legs and I was enchanted.
 At one point, Judy is in college trying valiantly to catch up to the other girls who have such different backgrounds.
 She starts a voracious remedial reading program in the midst of all her other college courses.
 Judy wants to do well to justify the trustee’s expenditure of money, she wants to pay it all back, she wants to earn her own way and she craves knowledge.
 It is a coming of age story still relevant today, especially with the cost of college so incredibly high.